Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - *Field groups*
 Click the drop-down list to select the appropriate option.

-[comment]: <> (Meaning?
+[comment]: <> (FH: Field groups leer?
+Meaning?
 Options?
 Where should it be preconfigured for the drop-down list options to be displayed?)

 - *Multilingual*
 Click the drop-down list to select the appropriate option (**No/Yes**).